Making the case

-Solidaridad has established 30 sites in Ghana to implement best management practice, in a partnership with the International Plant Nutrition Institute (IPNI).
+Solidaridad has established sites in Ghana to implement best management practice in a partnership with the International Plant Nutrition Institute (IPNI).
 By improving maintenance and harvesting techniques smallholders have already been able to achieve higher yields than commercial plantations.

-We are helping medium-sized mills to operate more efficiently and an incubator will further professionalise the sector.
+We are helping medium-sized mills to operate more efficiently and an incubator will further professionalize the sector.

-- A roadshow and the first RSPO Lead Auditor Training Course were organised in collaboration with the Roundtable for Sustainable Palm Oil.
+- A roadshow and the first RSPO Lead Auditor Training Course were organized in collaboration with the Roundtable for Sustainable Palm Oil.

 - The Farmer Support Programme (FSP) funded a cotton project in Senegal.
 Other partners in the cotton programmme include APROCA, Compagnie Malienne pour le Development des Textiles and SODEFITEX.

 - A five-year sustainable maize project, in partnership with Yara and Wienco, was funded by the Netherlands Ministry of Foreign Affairs.